 Monopoly!
-There’s no better board game you can play with your friends and/or family when you want to spend a good few hours locked in a bitter class struggle until one person eventually emerges as both as tycoon and a victor.
-Better still, there’s been some fantastic editions of Monopoly through the years and we took a look at some of the best.
+There’s no better board game you can play with your friends and/or family when you want to spend a good few hours locked in a bitter class struggle until one person eventually emerges as both tycoon and victor (such is the way of Captalism).
+Better still, there’s been some fantastic editions of Monopoly through the years, and a rapidly rising sub-sect of unique boards tapped straight from pop culture.
+Let’s take a glance at the best Monopoly editions out there.

 If you are both alive and reading this right now, odds are that you’ve at least heard of Monopoly the board game before.
-It’s over a hundred years old, is well known for taking hours to finish a game and is almost guaranteed to upset the relationship between your and your family or friends at least once.
-For a game based around buying up real estate and being the ‘winner’ by earning the most money and making your associates bankrupt, it’s ironic that the game actually was invented to demonstrate the opposite agenda.
+It’s over a hundred years old, is well known for taking hours to finish a game, and is almost guaranteed to upset the relationship between you, your family and friends at least once.
+For a game based around buying up real estate and being the ‘winner’ by earning the most money and making your associates bankrupt, it’s ironic that the game actually was invented to demonstrate the exact opposite of that.

-Monopoly originated in 1903 as a method of demonstrating to the public that, as the economic theories and tax policies of Henry George were promoting, an economy which rewards the creation of wealth would be an ultimately better scenario than an economy that allows monopolists who seek to dominate their relevant markets.
+Monopoly originated in 1903 as a method of exhibiting to the public that an economy which rewards the creation of wealth would be an ultimately better scenario than an economy that allows monopolists who seek to dominate their relevant markets.
 A couple of decades later, the original board game version of Monopoly was published in 1935 by Parker Brothers.
-It has since gone on to be locally licensed in over 103 countries and made in over thirty-seven languages.
+It has since gone on to be locally licensed in over 103 countries and has been made in over thirty-seven languages.

 So what better way to spend a few hours barely keeping your rage in check when the person next to you lands on the one space you needed to complete a set of real estate?
-Well, why not do that with a board entirely themed after Game of Thrones, Transformers, Pokémon, The Avengers or something else!
-Not only will all the place names be different but you’ll even get to fight over which one of the little theme-specific metal pieces you get to play as.
-I call Optimus Prime, though.
+Well, why not do that with a board entirely themed after Game of Thrones, Transformers, Pokémon, The Avengers or something else.
+Not only will all the place names be different, you’ll even get to fight over which one of the little theme-specific metal pieces you get to play as.
+We call Optimus Prime, though.

 Well, we kind of have to start with the version of the game that started it all, right?
 The classic edition of Monopoly is available in the imaginatively titled Monopoly Classic Edition.
 This version brings it all back to basics and emulates the original 1935 version of the game as closely as possible.
 That means all spaces, artwork and metal pieces are replicas of the original board game, which is superb is you want to have yourselves a ‘control’ game of Monopoly before experimenting with some of the weird and wonderful licensed versions seen further down on this list.